 After some research, they see they could get about $300,000 in net proceeds from selling their home.

-Plus, like the couple above, they add $1,000 a month to their retirement savings account.
+Plus, like Sara and Joe, they can add $1,000 a month to their retirement savings account.

 Entering this information into the Retire Certain Early Retirement Calculator, we see that they will have about $1,717,000 in their investment portfolio when they want to retire at age 60.

 Ted and Alice are reaching their goals to retire at age 60 with $1,500,000 in savings.
 This is a simple and traditional model that will work IF their investment account has a 4% return after fees and taxes.

-40 Percent of Net Worth in Home with Alternative Plan
+40 Percent of Net Worth in Home with Alternative Retirement Plan

 Let’s look at Bob and Carol in this next example.
 They have a net worth of $1,000,000.
 In their net worth statement, they have valued their home at $400,000.

-They have $600,000 in their investment portfolio which is heavily invested in stocks and cash with minimal bonds.
+They have $600,000 in their investment portfolio which is heavily invested in stocks with minimal cash and bonds.

-Bob and Carol spend a few hours a month managing their income focused portfolio.
+Bob and Carol spend a few hours a month managing their portfolio focused on income investing.

-They sell covered calls when they see a good opportunity for out of the money covered calls on dividend stocks.
-(Here is my post on covered calls.)
+When they see a good opportunity to do so, they call out of the money covered calls on dividend stocks.

 They plan to continue this covered call strategy after retiring while realizing that it may not work during the occasional bear market every few years.
-Plus, they have some of their investments in cash and bonds.
+Plus, they have some of their investments in cash and bonds generating income.

 Plus, they will have to pay taxes on the covered call income that is outside of their IRA.

 Since they plan to have the 12% income from their dividend and covered call strategy in the stock portion of their portfolio, they feel confident they can retire on retirement savings of $800,000 since investment income will pay for much of their lifestyle expenses, along with income from two real estate rental properties and social security eventually.

-They also add $1,000 a month to their investment account from job income until planned retirement at age 60.
+They are also adding $1,000 a month to their investment account from job income until planned retirement at age 60.